Essex North Shore Agricultural and Technical High School: Career technical education

-Out of district students can only choose from the seven agricultural programs: Veterinary Science, Sustainable Horticulture, Natural & Environmental Sciences, Landscape & Turf Management, Companion Animals, and Equine Science.
+Out-of-district students can only choose from the seven agricultural programs: Veterinary Science, Sustainable Horticulture, Natural & Environmental Sciences, Landscape & Turf Management, Companion Animals, and Equine Science.

 During freshman year, students go through one cycle of Career Discovery where get to see every shop.
-The following cycle, students pick 12 shops they would like to explore further in order of how much they want to explore them.
-They get seven shops to explore and each CTE cycle for the next seven weeks they explore a different shop (out of district students explore the seven agricultural programs).
+In the following cycle, students pick 12 shops they would like to explore further in order of how much they want to explore them.
+They get seven shops to explore and each CTE cycle for the next seven weeks they explore a different shop (out-of-district students explore the seven agricultural programs).
 In January they choose their final CTE program.

 Students have physical education or health education during their shop weeks.

 Nighthawks adult education

 ENSATS offers adult education courses after school hours.

 Athletics

-Essex North Shore Agricultural and Technical school offers many different sports for students to compete in.
+Essex North Shore Agricultural and Technical School offers many different sports for students to compete in.
 For boys, there is cross country, football, soccer, and golf in the fall sports season.
 In the winter sports season, there is indoor track, wrestling (with Masco), hockey, and basketball.
 Lastly, for the spring season, there is baseball, lacrosse, spring track, and volleyball.

 For girls, there is cross country, field hockey (with Georgetown), volleyball, soccer, and cheerleading offered in the fall.
 In the winter, there is basketball, indoor track, hockey (with Fenwick), and winter cheerleading.
 Lastly, in the spring, there is softball, spring track, and lacrosse.

 The school also offers co-ed sports, such as gymnastics, swimming & diving (with Peabody), indoor track, strength and conditioning, and athletic training.

 As of fall 2023, The school's athletic teams, known as the Essex Tech Hawks, compete in the Cape Ann League of the Massachusetts Interscholastic Athletic Association.